equalitie/ouisync-app/darwin/README.md

 # duisync-darwin
-This folder hosts code specific to deploying Ouisync to apple devices.
+This folder hosts code specific to building Ouisync from apple devices.

 ## Supported platforms
-Currently, macOS 11+ and iOS 16+ are supported targets.
+Currently, builds for darwin platforms target macOS 11+ and iOS 16+ though it's possible to also build and test for android if you have the necessary tools.

 ## Requirements
 To build, you must have a mac and: